Monardo4/blog/README.md

 This is my blog, so yeah.
 <br/>
-It really sucks, but it is also kind of neat.
+It's not that good, but it is also kind of neat.
+<br/>💶💶💶💶💶 Take my money.